gbhong/DiMB-RE/README.md

 ```

-If you want to run check reproducibility in your own environment, the following commands can be used to check whether the best result from our paper is reproducible or not.
+If you want to run check reproducibility in your own environment, first you need to follow the instructions in [2.
+Setup](#2-setup).
+And then, all you need to do is to run the bash command below.

 ```bash